rpa-tomorrow/rpa-tomorrow/README.md

 pytest
 ```

 while inside the project directory.
+You will need the `pytest-cov` package to run it.

 A coverage report will automatically be generated and and saved in `htmlcov` and it can be viewed at `htmlcov/index.html`